eduvf/simple-synth/README.md

 ## TO-DO

-- toggle keyboard control (for each oscillator)
 - mini ADSR for keyboard notes
+- fix freq slider (currently, it's disabled when keyboard input is enabled (on by default))